Overall we are governed by RFU regs in this area

 ONLY use the form on Pitchero, this is the most current form and other formats may not be accepted by the CB or RFU

-Note: It may be prudent to seek further advice from Society’s Discipline Advisor (Paul Warrington paulwref1@hotmail.com).
+Note: It may be prudent to seek further advice from the Society’s Discipline Advisor (Paul Warrington paulwref1@hotmail.com).

 Caution: